EDIT

 Tuna handled the business side and grew us by understanding users and working behind the scenes on partnerships.

 We're proud we got it to the point that it actually did pay for itself, before we had to return to normal jobs in 2020.
-Those efforts are what have taken us through these last six years of operation smoothly.
+Those efforts are what have taken us here smoothly.
 Unfortunately the well has dried up and we're not in the position to drop everything a second time, nor to foot the bills.

-Splits.io remains open source, as it has been since day 1 back in 2013.
-To anyone wishing to stand up a clone from its source, you have my support and I'm happy to answer questions that come up, though we will not be transferring non-public user data without consent.
+Splits.io remains open source, as it has been since day 1.
+To anyone wishing to stand up a clone from its source: you have my support and I'm happy to answer questions that come up, though we will not be transferring non-public user data without consent.

-Thank you for using Splits.io.
-Everyone says this so please read past the cliche insincerity when I say: you made it worth it.
-Every day I woke up to comments about Splits.io was a motivational day.
-Every period of low motivation was eventually ended with a single flippant "what a neat tool!" granting weeks of renewed energy.
+Thank you for using and appreciating Splits.io.
+Every day I woke up to comments from you was a motivational day.
+Every period of low motivation was eventually ended with a random "what a neat tool!" comment somewhere that granted weeks of renewed energy.

 If there's one thing you take from this read, please let it be to give more builders and creators positive comments.
 Encouragement is positive-sum.